Bookkeeping for Wineries: From Vineyard to Ecommerce Storefront

 The Cost of Goods Sold (COGS)

-Wineries use the common COGS system primarily because they have a tangible good that they can sell for a profit.
+Wineries use the common COGS system primarily because they have a tangible good to sell for a profit.

 The Ecommerce Wine Store

 At present, many wine sellers take their products online.
-Ecommerce marketplaces offer a vast network of wine consumers, making it attractive for sellers of all kinds.
-Below we will discuss two models wine sellers can get into.
+Ecommerce marketplaces, like Amazon, offer a vast network of wine consumers, making it attractive for sellers of all kinds.
+Online wine sellers can choose between these two models.

 Third-Party Wine Retailer Model

-Sellers search for wineries, wine wholesalers, and distributors to get their products.
-They buy bulk to get a lower price and sell for a profit.
+1. Source a Wine Supplier - Sellers search for wineries, wine wholesalers, and distributors to get their products.
+They buy in bulk for lower prices and sell for a profit.

-To get credibility, third-party wine sellers create a brand that will serve as their identity for doing business.
-This will help them differentiate themselves from the rest.
+2. Create a Brand - Third-party wine sellers must create a brand to establish their identity and credibility in the ecommerce market.
+The brand will help them differentiate themselves from the rest.

 Direct-to-Consumer (D2C) Model

-Wineries now have the ability to sell their wine bottles directly to consumers using the power of ecommerce.
-Smaller wineries are often the ones engaging in a D2C.
-This model offers a high profit margin and makes for a smooth transition, given that they already have the supply and the brand.
-All wineries have to do are the following.
+Wineries can now sell their wine bottles directly to consumers using the power of ecommerce.
+Smaller wineries often use a D2C approach, which offers a high-profit margin and a seamless transition, leveraging their existing supply and brand.

-Once they have an active seller account, the winemakers can start taking photos of their wine inventory and post them online with full descriptions and other helpful content.
+2. Upload Wine Inventory - Once you have an active seller account, you may take photos of your wine inventory and post them online with full descriptions and other helpful content.

-Wine bottles are fragile, so producers must plan their packaging and shipping to avoid any in-transit mishaps.
-They also have to check state laws regarding alcohol selling and distribution.
+3. Plan for Wine Packaging and Shipment - Wine bottles are fragile, so carefully plan their packaging and shipping to avoid in-transit mishaps.
+Also, check state laws about alcohol selling and distribution to prevent issues that could lead to shipping delays.

 Outsource Your Ecommerce Bookkeeping and Accounting